Identification of Information Structures in Bayesian Games: Model

-and notice that this matrix is symmetric and positive semidefinite by definition.\footnote{While symmetry is often subsumed in positive semidefiniteness, we treat these properties separately.} In fact, not only necessary, these two properties are known to be sufficient for the existence of the corresponding Gaussian process.\footnote{According to Theorem 12.1.3 of \cite{dudley}, given any set $T$ and any function $\mu: T\to \R$, if a function $\sigma:T^2 \to \R$ satisfies ``symmetry'' and ``positive semidefiniteness'' for a bivariate function, then there exists a probability space on which a Gaussian process over $T$ having the mean function $\mu$ and the covariance function $\sigma$ takes place.
-However, the resulting stochastic process may lack the needed integrability property; see \cite{judd1985} and \cite{uhlig1996}.
-We shall impose two regularity conditions on strategy profiles in Definition \ref{def_st} to guarantee their integrability in terms of \cite{pettis1938}.} Thus, Gaussian processes allow for flexible correlation of agents' signals with the state and with other agents' signals.
-We assume that ${\bm K}(N)$ is invertible for any finite set $N \subseteq [0,1]$.
+which is symmetric and positive semidefinite by construction.
+These two properties are also sufficient for the existence of the corresponding Gaussian process.\footnote{According to Theorem 12.1.3 of \cite{dudley}, given any set $T$ and any function $\mu: T\to \R$, if a function $\sigma:T^2 \to \R$ satisfies symmetry and positive semidefiniteness, then there exists a probability space on which a Gaussian process over $T$ having the mean function $\mu$ and the covariance function $\sigma$ takes place.} Without loss of generality, assume that $K(i,i)$ is invertible for every $i \in [0,1]$.